 Green Witchcraft -- My Family Tradition

 I say that I am a third generation practitioner of the Old Religion, but in reality, there were undoubtedly many generations before my mother and her mother -- I just donít have enough details to talk about them and so with their indulgence I donít presume upon them.
 Nevertheless, the Family Tradition goes back at least three generations, and my own grown children are carrying it on into a fourth.
 The Tradition was an oral one, and so I know there is much that has been lost between the generations, particularly since most of the spells, correspondences, and rituals were utilized on an "as needed" basis, and much of the significance of the old holidays were blended with the local culture.
-My Craft Heritage is Celtic-Iberian, coming from my maternal side of the family, through the Gypsy heritage of Andalusia in Southern Spain, Galicia in Northwestern Spain, and Bahia, Brazil, where my mother's part of the family had immigrated to in the 1700ís.
+My Craft Heritage is Celtic-Iberian, coming from my maternal side of the family, through the Gypsy heritage of Andalusia in Southern Spain, Galicia in Northwestern Spain, Portugal, and Bahia, Brazil, where my mother's part of the family had immigrated to in the 1700ís.
 Without excerpting my books on my Family Tradition, here are some bits of information you might find helpful in understanding what the Green Craft is about.

 The Rules of Conduct